Twisted S-Duality: Applications

-The above remark can be used to fill in details of a derivation that was sketched by Costello in his talk \cite{CostelloSMtalk} at 2017 String-Math conference of why the Yangian appears in the algebra of monopole operators in the A-twist of 3-dimensional $\mc{N}=4$ theory as in \cite{BDG, BFNQuiver}.
-Here the A-twist means the twist where the algebra of local operators parametrizes the Coulomb branch.
+Remark \ref{rmk:Omega} is an ingredient of a derivation from twisted string theory, of why the Yangian appears in the algebra of monopole operators in the A-twist of 3-dimensional $\mc{N}=4$ theory as in \cite{BDG, BFNQuiver}.
+We first learned this perspective from Costello in his talk \cite{CostelloSMtalk} at the 2017 String-Math conference, and works that expand this perspective further include \cite{MZ}, \cite{IZ} Here the A-twist means the twist where the algebra of local operators parametrizes the Coulomb branch.
 A discussion on related topics is also given in the work of Costello and Yagi \cite{CostelloYagi}.

 We recall Costello's derivation, adapted to our context.
 Consider $\IIB [\R^4_A\times\C^3_B]$ with the following brane configuration:

 We also turn on a closed string field of the form $zw_2$.

 Let us first consider the stack of D5 branes.
 The world-volume theory of the stack of D5 branes is a holomorphic-topological twist of 6-dimensional $\mc{N}=(1,1)$ supersymmetric gauge theory.
 Computing the self-Ext of this brane, we find that the space of fields is given by As the image of the closed string field under the closed-open map is the deformation $z\del_{\varepsilon_2}$, turning this on leads to